Contact: Media Relations, 305-539-3084, 800-955-3646 (U.S./Canada)

 Just north is Rebel Miami, promoted in fashion magazines as offering the best of the boutique and consignment worlds, with big names like Elizabeth and James, Young Fabulous & Broke, and Wink.
 Further north vintage fans flock to C. Madeleine’s, a 10,000-square-foot store that is considered one of the best vintage collections in the U.S., from Edwardian slips and Thierry Mugler power suits to pristine-condition design pieces and one boutique dedicated entirely to Chanel.

-Yet another renaissance in the making is the rebirth of downtown Coral Gables.
-Traditionally a tranquil shopping and business district, Miracle Mile has been transformed into a bustling, hip Mecca for shopping, dining and entertainment.
-More than 170 designer boutiques and specialty stores now line the boulevard.
-With nearly two dozen bridal boutiques, wedding cake galleries and invitation stores, Miracle Mile has also become a preferred shopping destination for brides from all parts of the world.
+Yet another renaissance is the Coral Gables.
+Traditionally a tranquil shopping and business district, Miracle Mile (www.ShopCoralGables.com) has been transformed into a bustling and romantic shopping, dining and entertainment district.
+More than 170 designer boutiques and specialty stores now line the boulevard and surrounding area.
+With dozens of bridal boutiques, wedding cake galleries, invitation stores and salons, Miracle Mile has also become a preferred shopping destination for brides from all parts of the world.
 Savvy shoppers come every March for Downtown Coral Gables’ annual Sidewalk Sale, which coincides with the Carnaval on the Mile art festival and features 20 to 75 percent off designer eveningwear, bridal gowns, sportswear, accessories, eyewear, fine jewelry, home goods, edible treats and more.

 Shopping can be a guilty pleasure when you're vacationing in a tropical paradise, but many of Miami's shopping destinations are picturesque open-air affairs, offering visitors plenty of blue skies and sunshine.
-The Falls (www.ShopTheFalls.com), one of the largest open-air shopping, dining and entertainment complexes in the U.S., is filled with quiet lagoons and wooden walkways surrounded by lush tropical foliage.
-Here shoppers can find Bloomingdale's, Macy's, the first American Girl® store in Florida and more than 100 stores, restaurants, cafés and Regal Cinemas.
+The Falls (www.ShopTheFalls.com), one of the largest open-air shopping, dining and entertainment complexes in the U.S., is filled with quiet lagoons and wooden walkways surrounded by abundant tropical foliage.
+Here shoppers can find Bloomingdale's, Macy's, the first American Girl® store in South Florida and more than 100 stores, restaurants, cafés and a movie theater.

-The Shops at Sunset Place (www.Simon.com) has majestic waterfalls, cascading fountains, a dramatic grand staircase and even 35-foot Banyan trees.
+The Shops at Sunset Place (www.shopsunsetplace.com) has majestic waterfalls, cascading fountains, a dramatic grand staircase and even 35-foot Banyan trees.
 Bayside Marketplace (www.BaysideMarketplace.com), downtown Miami's waterfront shopping/dining and entertainment center across from PortMiami, is the gateway to over 140 shops, great live music and fabulous food and drink.
 Here shoppers can hop on a refreshing Bay cruise, from tours of the celebrity homes on Star Island to gambling cruises.
 They can also board Big Bus Miami, featuring hop on, hop off tours of Miami Beach, Uptown Miami and a City Route focusing on Downtown Miami, Coral Gables, Coconut Grove and Little Havana.

-Mary Brickell Village in the heart of downtown Miami's Brickell financial district offers nearly 50 upscale boutiques, including signature retailers such as Village Humidor, Sowinski Jewelers, Jared M., Edward Biener Eyewear, Studio LX, Brickell Jewelers and Joanna Paige shoes and accessories.
-This dining Mecca includes more than 10 hip eateries offering tastes from around the world, such as Rosa Mexicano, The Oceanaire Seafood Room, Grimpa Steakhouse, Balans, Blue Martini, Fado Irish Pub and Cavas Wine Bar.
-CocoWalk (www.Cocowalk.net) and nearby Mayfair in the Grove (www.MayfairInTheGrove.net) offer a mix of exclusive specialty shops, dining and entertainment – a perfect complement to the unique boutiques, galleries and cafes that line the streets of artsy Coconut Grove.
-CocoWalk, a grand open-air lifestyle center just step from Biscayne Bay, is a fabulous place to dine, shop, view gallery art, watch a movie, enjoy live music, or sip a cocktail with friends at a lively bar.
-Mayfair in the Grove is home to Mayfair Hotel & Spa, the Coconut Grove Arts Festival, several unique art galleries and retail shops.
-A short walk from CocoWalk and Mayfair is Unika, a local favorite for West Coast fashions like Twelfth Street by Cynthia Vincent as well as Miami designers like Karina Grimaldi
+Mary Brickell Village (www.MaryBrickellVillage.com) in the heart of downtown Miami's Brickell financial district offers nearly 50 upscale boutiques, including signature retailers such as Village Humidor, Edward Biener Eyewear, Studio LX, Brickell Jewelers as well as several beauty bars and accessory shops.
+This dining Mecca includes more than 10 hip eateries offering tastes from around the world, such as Rosa Mexicano, PF Chang’s, Starbucks, Balans, Blue Martini, Taverna Opa and Fado Irish Pub.
+CocoWalk (www.Cocowalk.net) offers a mix of exclusive specialty shops, dining and entertainment and a movie theater – a perfect complement to the indie boutiques, galleries and cafes that line the streets of artsy Coconut Grove.
+This open-air lifestyle center, just a block from Biscayne Bay, features lively bars that are popular with the University of Miami crowd as well as visitors.

 Farmers and Flea Markets